karstenw/Cactus-opml-Outliner/README.md

 v0.2.2 Row height option

-v0.2.3 Corrected a bug introduced with node movements and preventig nodes to be manually created at the end of a level.
+v0.2.3 Corrected a bug introduced with node movements and preventing nodes to be manually created at the end of a level.